-Starting with SkyView software version 3.0, the SV-MAP-270 Navigation Mapping Software is available for purchase (\$500 MSRP).
-The Navigation Mapping Software replaces the free trial of the map that was previously available.
+Beginning with SkyView software version 3.0, the SV-MAP-270 Navigation Mapping Software is available for purchase.
+The Navigation Mapping Software replaces the free trial of mapping features that was included in software versions prior to version 3.0.